skybert/skybert-net/src/craftsmanship/things-i-wish-i-was-told.md

 (setq-default indent-tabs-mode nil)
 ```

-### <a name="wrap80"></a> Wrap all text at 80 characters
+### <a name="wraptext"></a> Wrap all text at 80 characters

-It's much faster to read vertically than horizontally, so having the
+It's much faster to read text vertically than horizontally, so having
-text spread over more lines is faster to read than fewer lines.
-Also,
+the text spread over more lines is faster to read than fewer
-when looking at text in terminals or web browsers (or indeed, any
+lines.
+Also, when looking at text in terminals or web browsers (or
-place where there's no magic visual wrapping applied), it's much nicer
+indeed, any place where there's no magic visual wrapping applied),
-to read it if it's wrapped.
-This text includes everything you write,
+it's much nicer to read it if it's wrapped.
+This includes
-including commit messages.
-Wrap everything at a maximum of 80
+everything you write, including commit messages.
+Wrap everything at a
-characters.
+maximum of 80 characters for happy reading any where (`cat <file>`,
+`git log --oneline`, in the browser++).

 To make this easy, ask your editor to do this automatically for you.